-BDNF infused into the infralimbic cortex is capable of inducing fear extinction (Peters et al., 2010).
+Infusion of brain-derived neurotrophic factor (BDNF) into the infralimbic cortex is capable of inducing fear extinction (Peters et al., 2010).
 Hippocampal-specific deletion of the BDNF gene significantly reduced extinction of conditioned fear (Heldt et al., 2007).
-Therefore, BDNF in both mPFC and hippocampus has the capacity to cause memory extinction.
-Recent studies have provided great insights into its mechanism.
+Therefore, BDNF in both cortex and hippocampus has the capacity to cause memory extinction.
+A simple mechanism is proposed below.

 Tet1 also plays an important role in memory extinction (Rudenko et al., 2013), but its actions could be mediated by BDNF.
-Tet1 is an enzyme that promotes DNA demethylation which is often used to regulate gene expression.
+Tet1 is an enzyme that catalyzes DNA demethylation which is often used to regulate gene expression.
 Tet1 has been demonstrated to regulate the expression of the BDNF gene (Hsieh et al., 2016; Keifer, 2017).

 Author: Frank Lee